The person at the center of this case

 Genetic analysis in April 2025 determined the victim to have ancestral ties to Mexico, Central America, and the Andes region of South America.

-Unidentified female remains found partially submerged in creek beneath Highway 165 bridge near milepost 10 in Cibola National Forest
+Partial remains of unidentified female found partially submerged in creek underneath bridge on Highway 165 near milepost 10 in Cibola National Forest